lastralab/Statistics/README.md

 * <a href="https://pypi.python.org/pypi/scipy/0.19.1" target="_blank">scipy</a>
 * <a href="https://pypi.python.org/pypi/matplotlib/2.0.2" target="_blank">matplotlib</a>

-Then make sure that the data you want to analyze is in the same folder of the script.
 When you run the program, you'll see a set of easy instructions to follow:

 + Make sure that the .txt file is in the same folder of this script, otherwise it won't be found.